An oasis of immersive study and performance for young professional musicians

-Founded in 1988, the Ravinia Steans Music Institute is an international destination for young professional pianists and string players, classical singers, and jazz musicians devoted to uniquely honing and advancing their talents as collaborative artists.
-Since opening its doors, RSMI has offered private coaching, master classes, and performance opportunities to over 1,500 exceptional musicians, many of whom have cultivated highly visible and successful careers in performance, leadership, and music education.
+Founded in 1988, the Ravinia Steans Music Institute is an international destination for young professional classical pianists and string players, classical singers, and jazz musicians devoted to uniquely honing and advancing their talents as collaborative artists.
+Since opening its doors, RSMI has offered private coaching, master classes, and performance opportunities to over 1,600 exceptional musicians, many of whom have cultivated highly visible and successful careers in performance, leadership, and music education.

-"Bridging" the genres of jazz and classical chamber music through new works written for string quartet and jazz trio.
+Bridging the genres of jazz and classical chamber music through new works written for string quartet and jazz trio.

 Composition and small ensemble improvisation led by musical luminaries and faculty.